arunkrishnan-dt/dynatrace_snmp_2.0/3_Sign_extension.md

 # Sign Extension

-The next step in extension creation process is to Sign your extension with your Certificate and make it ready for use.
+The next step in extension creation process is to Sign your extension with a certificate and make it ready for use.

 > NOTE: This page describes generating and signing an extension using Dynatrace Open Source [dt-cli](https://github.com/dynatrace-oss/dt-cli) utility.
-Please see [Sign extension](https://www.dynatrace.com/support/help/shortlink/sign-extension) official documentation for manual step by step instruction.
+Please see [Sign extension](https://www.dynatrace.com/support/help/shortlink/sign-extension) official documentation for manual step by step instructions.

 <br/>